gdgng/Project-Tracker/README.md

 If you use the program and make adjustements, please let me know.
 Woukd like to learn.

-Main prohram: tracker.py needs tracker.xlsx
+Main program: tracker.py needs tracker.xlsx
 sub programs:
   - aggr_window.py (Live View)
   - mem_window.py (Live View)